Softoft/open-ticket-ai/docs/vitepress_docs/docs_src/en/api/core/ce_core_config.md

 ---
-description: Explore the core configuration system for the Open Ticket AI project.
+description: Learn about the core configuration system for the open_ticket_ai project.
-  This documentation details the `config_models.py` module for structuring application settings and `config_validator.py` for robust validation, ensuring a stable and reliable deployment.
+  This documentation covers the Python modules for defining configuration models (`config_models.py`) and implementing robust settings validation (`config_validator.py`) to ensure application stability and integrity.
 ---
 # Documentation for `**/ce/core/config/**/*.py`